programarivm/php-chess/README.md

 #### 4.4. `db-seed.php`

-Seeds the database with PGN games.
+Seeds the PGN Chess database with games.

     php db-seed.php Alekhine.pgn
+    This will search for valid PGN games in the file.
+    Large files (for example 50MB) may take a few seconds to be inserted into the database.
+    Do you want to proceed?
+(Y/N): y
     Good!
 This is a valid PGN file.
-2702 games were inserted into the database.
+3201 games were inserted into the database.

 ### 5. License